Creating Tax Determination Rules in the SuiteTax Latam Engine

 In the Subsidiary field, select one or multiple subsidiaries to which to apply the tax determination rules.

-If you leave this field blank, the rules do not apply to any transaction.
+If you leave this field blank, the rules don't apply to any transaction.

 -